Loupial/FootChall/README.md

 ## Installation

 Download the project.

 **Make sure that you put the data inside the "Data" folder.**

 For the exercise we only used the 2 games provided, but you can always put as many as you want.

-Using the command go to the directory where you downloaded the script, and run it.
+Using the command, go to the directory where you downloaded the script, and run it.

 ## Usage